Lord of the manor: Present day

-Feudal lordships of the manor exist today in English property law, being legal titles historically dating back to the Norman invasion of England in 1066.
+Feudal lordships of the manor therefore still exist today (2023) in English property law, being legal titles historically dating back to the Norman invasion of England in 1066.
 Being incorporated into property law (whether physical or non-physical) they can be bought and sold, as historic artifacts.
 The title itself as stated below can be separated from the physical property just as any other right can.
 Rights like the lordship, mineral and sporting can all be separate from the physical property.
-The title since 1290 cannot be sub-divided.
+Since the 1290 statute of Quia Emptores the title cannot be divided by subinfeudation.
 Land, sporting rights, and mineral rights can be separated.
 Property lawyers usually handle such transactions.

 There are three elements to a manor (collectively called an honour):